tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 On the twelfth day, I rise, ready to play my role.

 I step outside.
-Someone is screaming at me.
+Mr. Peterson is screaming at me, blaring his hate through a megaphone.
+I try to ignore him.
 I don’t bother looking down to avoid the shattered glass that’s on my stoop.
 The name-calling hurts.
 The cuts in my feet sting.

 But as twilight descends around me, I know it’s all okay.